Milner Field: The Hollins years

-Deserted - the final years
+Deserted – the final years

 Another auction arranged for 1930 again failed to result in a sale, and at this point, with the house now owned by the Salts Mill estate, the roof was removed to avoid paying rates (local taxes).
 The building deteriorated, and was plundered by the mill for stone for repairs, and by locals for any souvenir of grandeur they could find.
-In the years leading up to World War II nature began to reclaim the land around the house and it became a shambolic shadow of its former glory.
+In the years leading up to the Second World War nature began to reclaim the land around the house and it became a shambolic shadow of its former glory.
 Tales of ghosts and misfortune saw the neglect hasten, and the estate was billeted by the Home Guard (Bingley) who used the shell of the building for grenade practice.

-After World War II, more years of neglect as the country rebuilt from the ravages of war.
+After the Second World War, more years of neglect as the country rebuilt from the ravages of war.
 It became a playground for local children, but the dangerous state of the place led to the decision to attempt demolition.
-In the 1950's there was a failed explosion that barely made a mark, such was the solid nature of the original build.
+In the 1950s there was a failed explosion that barely made a mark, such was the solid nature of the original build.
 There has been mention of a fire, but whether this was an isolated incident or designed to strip the house of remaining timber prior to a second explosion attempt is unknown.
 Even the second attempt with dynamite was only a partial success, and the remaining tall walls and towers were pulled down with rope and chain, and left where they fell.

 Stone and brick was plundered for years, save for the large pieces that were far too heavy to move.
 Cellars remained intact, and became a new playground for local children.
 The once grand gardens, stables and conservatory were consumed by leaves, new growth and more leaves, and so the cycle continued through the decades that followed.

 Recent times

-The coach road that existed between the South (originally Eastern) and North (originally Western) lodges became open land - well kept and a pleasant country walk for local families.
-The lodges - originally gatehouses to the estate - became inhabited again, and by the new millennium people walking the coach road had little idea of the grand site that once prospered just out of site.
+The coach road that existed between the South (originally Eastern) and North (originally Western) lodges became open land – well kept and a pleasant country walk for local families.
+The lodges – originally gatehouses to the estate – became inhabited again, and by the new millennium people walking the coach road had little idea of the grand site that once prospered just out of site.
 The original gothic archway fell in the 70s.
 Children used the site for mountain biking, social drinking and sadly, vandalism, blissfully unaware of what once stood beneath their feet.